brucemack/nanovna-controller/README.md

 * Download nanovna-controller.zip from the release area: https://github.com/brucemack/nanovna-controller/releases
 * Unzip the file.
 This will create a base folder that contains the .exe, the config.ini file, and a static folder.
 * Edit the config.ini file:
-  - Set the workdir to a location where you'd like to store working files created by the controller.
+  - Set the workdir to a location where you'd like to store working files created by the controller (i.e., user config files)
-  - Set the port you want to listen on for HTTP connections.
+  - Set the TCP port you want to listen on for HTTP connections.
 * Open a command prompt
 * Change directories (cd) into the base folder where the files were unzipped.
 * Run the nanovna-controller.exe